borkod/CYC2025/presentation.md

 - Security risk with long term credentials
 - Against security best practices
 - Difficult to manage at scale
-- Against corporate security policies
+- Against corporate or regulatory security policies
-- Lack of granular access control
+- Associated with IAM Users

 ---